 “Pit of Fire!”

 Flames hovered around the ground at my feet, licking at my legs.
 I swung my mana-infused knife toward the ground in a circle.
-It extended from the blade and formed a sword-like flash hacking at the burning grass, cutting away the mana that fueled the flames.
-That resulted in a circular patch to safely stand within, resulting from the extinguished magic.
+It extended into a blade, creating a sword-like flash that hacked at the burning grass and cut away the mana fueling the flames.
+That resulted in a circular patch to safely stand within, an area of extinguished magic.

 Not content with that level of torture, Eryn proceeded to cast a larger spell, this time a giant fiery wall that advanced forward.

 “Oh my God!
 Give me a break!”
-I sliced a vertical arc, and a person-sized hole formed in the wall.
-I timed it properly such that I could leapt through it before the hole closed up again.
+I sliced a vertical arc, and a person-sized hole separated in the wall.
+I timed it properly such that I could leap through it before the hole closed up again.
 It would have been a fun sport if only the penalty weren’t so high.

 My knife extinguished another portion of the fire pit, giving me a place to step on.
 Just in time, a column of fire erupted behind me where I previously was.